 - Place thawed ribs on a broiling pan bone side up.
 You can add more sauce if you like.

-- Adjust your top rack so the ribs will be between 4 to 5 inches below the broiling element.
+- Adjust your top rack, so that the ribs will be between 4 and 5 inches below the broiling element.
 Insert the pan.

 - Leave them under the broiler about 3 minutes, or until the sauce starts bubbling.